One of the big things coming out of Shoptalk 2019 held in Las Vegas recently was: Stores need to get digital. Why?

 - Reviews drive nearly a 20% uplift in sales

-- Over half of young people aged 18-34 say they trust the online reviews more than the opinions of friends and family
+- Over half of the young people aged 18-34 say they trust the online reviews more than the opinions of friends and family

 The product reviews are an intrinsic part of the online shopping experience.
 Consumers trust the genuine consumer reviews more than anything else – placing just as much faith in those written by the fellow customers as the recommendations from friends and family.
 With today’s digital technologies, those reviews and, more importantly, brand options can be delivered right at the shelf edge.